 A New Standard for Sustainable Architecture

-Sustainability in architecture isn’t just about adding solar panels or using recycled materials—it’s about rethinking how buildings interact with the environment and the people inside them.
-That’s exactly what The Edge, a cutting-edge office building in Amsterdam, set out to do.
-Designed by PLP Architecture for Deloitte, this glassy, ultra-modern workspace isn’t just carbon-neutral—it’s actually energy-positive, producing more power than it consumes.
+Sustainability in architecture is not merely about installing solar panels or using reclaimed materials, but thinking about how buildings coexist with the environment and the people it inhabit.
+That’s exactly what The Edge, a state-of-the-art office building in Amsterdam, intended to do.
+Designed by PLP Architecture for the accounting and consulting firm Deloitte, this glassy and ultra-modern office space is not only carbon neutral, but it is also energy positive, meaning it generates more energy than it consumes.

-So, what makes this place so special?
-Let’s take a closer look.
+So, what is so special about this space?
+Let’s take a look!

 Design and Energy Efficiency